 “A device attached to the system is not functioning” is a specific error of Windows 10, displayed in a pop-up window.
-It can be closed quite simply – just by clicking the X button in the upper right corner of the pop-up window.
+It can be closed simply by clicking the X button in the pop-up window’s upper right corner.

-While this is not a serious error it is quite annoying, especially if it affects files like .png or .exe.
-Sometimes the culprit of the problem can be a corrupted software, usually it comes from corrupt system files, virus infection, corrupt Windows update files (if the problem started right after the update Japanese) and similar.
+While this is not a severe error, it isn’t enjoyable, primarily if it affects files like .png or .exe.
+Sometimes the culprit of the problem can be a corrupted software.
+Usually, it comes from corrupt system files, virus infection, corrupt Windows update files (if the problem started right after the update Japanese), and similar.

 Method 1: Reconnect your device

 You may encounter this error due to an incorrect connection between the USB storage and your computer.
-Perhaps the connection is not properly connected to the USB port, or the cable you are using is faulty.
+Perhaps the connection is not correctly connected to the USB port, or the cable you are using is faulty.
 You can try reconnecting your device and make sure it’s plugged into your computer securely.
-Then check to see if you get rid of attached device not working error.
-Or you can try a different USB data cable , as it’s often helpful for fixing the error.
+Then check to see if you get rid of the attached device not working error.
+Or you can try a different USB data cable, as it’s often helpful for fixing the error.

 Method 2: Restart your computer

-It is also possible that there are corruption issues in your operating system so you can see the error message “A device attached to the system is not functioning”.
+There are also possible corruption issues in your operating system, so you can see the error message “A device attached to the system is not functioning”.
 Restarting your computer can help you get rid of these problems.
 Try restarting your computer and see if this error goes away.

 Method 3: Format your device

-You may also see the error because your USB storage device is not properly formatted.
+You may also see the error because your USB storage device is not formatted correctly.
 You can format your device to see if this error fixes this error.
 Do like that:

 1) Backup your data in your USB device with another computer

-2) Open File Explorer (on your keyboard, press Windows logo key + E at the same time).
+2) Open File Explorer (on your keyboard, press Windows logo key + E simultaneously).

 5) Try using your USB device to transfer some files and see if the error goes away.

 Method 4: Update or reinstall your device driver